Research Articles

 Christopher Sales, MD, MPH

 Preface:I wrote the original draft of this to help my patients with Fuchs’ Endothelial Dystrophy better understand their disease and their therapeutic options.
-In 2018, one of my patients asked whether I’d be willing to publish it ...
+In 2018, one of my patients asked whether I’d be ...

 High-Order Aberrations and Corneal Dystrophies